 It stands to reason, then, that a site can stand out just by using atypical navigation, such as a menu that the visitor has never seen before, or in a place that it’s never been before.
 However, one false move and your user may be confused about how to move around your site.
 That’s precisely what makes this technique so hard to apply: designers should never sacrifice usability for style.

 To use this technique properly, you have to walk the line between intuitive navigation and doing something people have never seen before.
-To accomplish this, remember that your navigation menu should always be easy to see on the screen (or the hamburger icon should be easy to see), and also be self-explanatory.
+To accomplish this, remember that your navigation menu should always be easy to see on the screen (or the hamburger icon should be easy to see), and should also be self-explanatory.

 If the visitor has never seen your menu before, they should still know exactly how it works from just a glance.
 If the user has to think about how to use your navigation, even for just a second, it detracts from their enjoyment and the website experience overall.